Return of the

 By the 1950s, the increased availability of four-wheel-drive vehicles and automatic rifles in Arab countries made hunting both more widespread and more efficient.
 The hunts also grew in size, and some were reported to have employed as many as 300 vehicles.
 Arabian princes and oil company clerks also joined in.
 Entire herds were eradicated with ease.
 It’s little wonder that, by 1972, the Arabian oryx had become extinct in the wild.

 All was not lost, however.
 A decade earlier, Operation Oryx was launched.
-This ambitious, last-ditch program had involved capturing three wild Arabian oryx and bringing them together – along with six more individuals donated from private collections – at Phoenix Zoo in Arizona (which, I suppose, is close in climate to the natural habitat of the species).
+This ambitious, last-ditch program had involved capturing three wild Arabian oryx and bringing them together – along with six more individuals donated from private collections – at Phoenix Zoo in Arizona.
 These nine animals formed the nucleus of what became known as the ‘World Herd’.
 This was not only the first Arabian oryx breeding program but also one of the first times that a zoo had helped with the recovery of any imperilled species.